St. Andrews Heights, Calgary: Demographics

 Residents in this community had a median household income of $59,489 in 2000, and there were 13.7% low income residents living in the neighbourhood.
 As of 2000, 30.8% of the residents were immigrants.
 A proportion of 42.4% of the buildings were condominiums or apartments, and 46.5% of the housing was used for renting.

+Crime

 Education

 The community is served by Branton Bilingual Junior High School and Queen Elizabeth Junior and Senior High School public schools, as well as University Elementary and Rundle College.
 French Immersion students in the community are served by École Banff Trail as well as William Aberhart High School.